stackabletech/test-dev-cluster/vagrant/README.md

     ./clean.sh suspend

+## agent VM

+* the VMs are prefix with operating system name (to support multiple OSes running in parallel) vagrant ssh agent-debian10
+* you can start multiple agent VMs with different OSes but the cleanup script will only clean up the last environment that was created
+* cargo is installed under /root/.cargo and is in root's PATH
+* become `root` to build and run operators and tests:

+    sudo su -
+    # run the agent
+    cd /agent
+    cargo run --target-dir /build/agent --bin stackable-agent

+    # run the agent tests
+    cd /agent-integration-tests
+    cargo test --target-dir /build/agent-integration-tests

+* agent source is mounted under /agent
+* agent tests source is also mounted under /agent-integration-tests
+* `kubectl` is confgured to use KUBECONFIG=/rancher/k3s.yml

 ## operator VM

-* cargo is installed under /root/.cargo
+* cargo is installed under /root/.cargo and is in root's PATH
 * become `root` to build and run operators and tests:

     vagrant ssh operator
     sudo su -
-* operator source is mounted under /
+* operator source is mounted under /xxx-operator
-* operator tests source is also mounted under /
+* operator tests source is also mounted under /xxx-operator-integration-tests
+* `kubectl` is confgured to use KUBECONFIG=/rancher/k3s.yml

 ## k3s VM